Special Education: Requesting an IEP eligibility evaluation

 - The child may need special education services as a result of the disability.

 - The [school] must designate a team to determine whether an initial evaluation will be conducted.

 - The team must include the parent and at least two professionals….

 - The team may make this decision without a meeting.
 If a meeting is held, parents must be invited to participate….Rule 581-015-2105 Evaluation and Reevaluation Requirements

 Division 15 (Special Education)

 [Schools must respond] promptly to requests initiated by a parent or public agency for an initial evaluation to determine [special education eligibility].

 It can take a long time to get a Special Education evaluation for IEP eligibility from your school.
 In Oregon, schools have 60 school days to complete an evaluation after a parent consents.
-If a parent requests an evaluation, they have to wait for the school to decide to offer an evaluation, which they might not offer right away.
-Once the school decides to offer an evaluation, they schedule a meeting to obtain your consent.
+If a parent requests an evaluation, the parent has to wait for the school to decide to offer an evaluation, which the school might not offer right away.
+Once the school decides to offer an evaluation, the school schedules a meeting to obtain your consent.
 Then, the school has 60 school days to complete the evaluation.
 That’s quite likely well over 3 months.

 An initial evaluation must be completed within 60 school days from written parent consent to the date of the meeting to consider eligibility.… An evaluation may be completed in more than 60 school days under the following circumstances…:

 - The parents of a child repeatedly fail or refuse to produce the child for an evaluation, or for other circumstances outside the school district's control.